devopscodegen/devops-cicd-pipeline-code-generator/docs/cicd_pipeline_stages.md

 <br><br>

 # Static code analysis ( Post-package test )
-- Run various automated static analysis tools that generate reports on readability, maintainability, code quality, coding standards, code coverage, and other aspects according to the team and/or organization’s best practices.
+- Run various automated static analysis tools that generate reports on bugs, readability, maintainability, code quality, coding standards, code coverage, and other aspects according to the team and/or organization’s best practices.
 - Examples of tools to measure code quality include but are not limited to SonarQube, black, ESLint, Amazon CodeGuru.
 <br><br>